 A state as epic as Colorado has the best hotels to match.
-Every type of accommodation can be found from five star ski side, to sleeping in a teepee.
+Every type of accommodation can be found from a five-star ski side to sleeping in a teepee.
 Complete your Colorado vacation with the right hotel room, being sure you’ll receive a great night’s rest.
-Read our hotels blog.

 Find the Best Hotel Accommodations in Colorado

 Choose from hotels, homes, apartments, rooms, yurts, and even lodging at hot springs and casinos.
 There are thousands of other fun, unique overnight accommodations in Colorado.
 Below we feature historic hotels, luxury 3, 4, and 5-star hotels, casino hotels, dude ranch resorts, as well as lodging at hot springs and state parks.

 Guide to Hotels and Vacation Rentals in Colorado

 Probably the most important part of any vacation is getting a great night’s rest, especially at altitude.
 Traveling and enjoying Colorado’s world class recreation take its toll, so its necessary to recover properly.
 With the right planning, you can be assured your accommodations will please everyone in the group.

 From single rooms to giant cabins, Colorado’s got plenty of choices for overnight stays.
 Tourists of every nature are catered to, with every type of lodging available.
 The most popular places do sell out, so it’s always best to plan and reserve ahead of time.